Hand Sectioning of Plant Material (Improvised Sectioning Tool)

 Sectioning Technique

-- The specimen (e.g. stem) is held firmly, in my case in a a small amount of water on a glass slide
+- The specimen (e.g. stem) is held firmly, in my case in a small amount of water on a glass slide

 - The blade is drawn across the specimen in a smooth slicing motion, rather than pressed directly downward